 - Ice axe.
 This should be a walking/mountaineering axe such as the DMM cirque.
 55-60cm is usually a good length - Crampons.
 We do have crampons in stores for you to try and we can discuss crampons as part of the course, so you know what to buy for your winter adventures.
 However, if you are bringing your own then ensure they fit your boots.
 The Petzl Vasak is a good example of a mountaineering crampon as it has 12 points and antiballing plates.
-We've included some crampon advice at the bottom of this list. - Gaiters.
+Boot/crampon advice is below. - Gaiters.
 Extremely useful to prevent snow and scree entering your boots and help to keep your feet warm.
 For example, the Mountain Equipment Trail DLE gaiter. - Crampon Bag.
 A tough Nylon bag to protect the contents of your rucksack from the sharp points. - Climbing Helmet. - Snow/Ski Goggles.
 An essential item for days out in the winter environment.
 A budget pair with two-layer lenses will be fine. - Rucksack.
 There is generally a lot more that needs to be carried on a day out in the mountains in winter compared with summer.
-Ensure it has a waistbelt to carry items comfortably.

-- Rucksack Liner/Dry bags.
+Ensure it has a waistbelt to carry items comfortably. - Rucksack Liner/Dry bags.
 Almost no rucksacks are waterproof, so a waterproof liner is needed to keep your kit dry.
-Either a large dry bag or several small ones work well or a strong plastic bag such as a rubble bag (not a bin bag). - Flask/water bottle.
+Either a large dry bag or several small ones work well or a strong plastic bag such as a rubble bag (not a bin bag).

+- Flask/water bottle.
 A small flask (1/2 to 3/4 litre) and a similar sized water bottle.
 Hydration systems with tubes rarely function well in winter. - Maps.
-Need to be weather proofed. - Compass.
+OS 17 Snowdon & Conwy Valley 1:25000.
+Laminated maps are good as you don't need a map case. - Compass.
 We recommend a SILVA Expedition 4 compass for navigating. - Waterproof case for your mobile phone.
 A method of protecting your mobile phone from the elements is essential. - Whistle.
 A cheap plastic whistle is a useful item of emergency equipment. - Headtorch (Plus spare batteries) If you are buying a headtorch it's worth investing in a quality headtorch for durability, brightness, and battery life.
 A model such as the Petzl Tikka or Petzl Actik is recommended. - Small personal first aid kit.
 Include blister plasters.
 Please remember any personal medication you may need. - Emergency Food.
 Some spare items of high energy food that are sealed in a bag such as chocolate or muesli bars. - Sun block and Lip Salve.
 To provide protection from UV radiation and the wind. - Sunglasses.
 If it's sunny then these are essential as the snow reflects the sun into our eyes. - Trekking Poles.
 Useful for walking below the snow line and for low angle snow slopes.
 Should be collapsible into 3 or 4 sections to make stowage inside your rucksack easier.